What is app engagement and how to measure it

 Onboarding letters

 We’ve already discussed in-app onboarding screens.
 But let’s imagine the situation: someone downloaded the app, created an account, and abandoned it for days.
 This user won’t see the in-app onboarding — but we can send a welcome letter and encourage this person to look through it.
-For example, this is how Mood Potatoes welcome their new users.
+For example, this is how Mood Potatoes welcomes their new users.
 Let’s go through it.

 What’s good about Mood Potatoes is that they talk to you like a person, not a brand — despite several calls-to-action, this letter feels friendly and personal instead of straight-up advertising.